Rasmus Gozzi

 Eric Gozzi Uselius (born Rasmus Eric Uselius), better known as Rasmus Gozzi, is a Swedish singer, songwriter, DJ and record producer.
 He started his music career in 2016, and has co-written songs with Louise Andersson Bodin.
 He is well known for his extensive collaboration with Fröken Snusk, and has also worked with Lazee and Sean Kingston.
 Gozzi has been associated with the music genre Epadunk.
+Basshunter inspired Gozzi to make music.
 Gozzi lives outside Uppsala with his son.